Harvard Extension Courses in Journalism

 Podcasting

-There are more than two million podcasts currently available, and the number of podcasts and the audience for them is growing.
-It has become essential for journalists to gain the skills necessary to create compelling on-demand content on this platform.
-In this course, students choose a journalistic topic they would like to explore in a podcast, and they gain the necessary skills to produce it: reporting, audio storytelling, scripting, interviewing, and basic audio production and design.
-We develop these skills through practice, collaboration, and feedback as well as by listening to and analyzing state-of-the art podcasts, such as S-Town from This American Life and Malcom Gladwell's Revisionist History.
-Short skill-building assignments culminate in a podcast episode on the topic of the student's choice.
-During our final class meetings, we explore possibilities for bringing our podcasts to the public.
+There are more than two million podcasts currently available, and the number of podcasts and the audience for them grow by the day.
+It has become essential for journalists to gain the skills required for creating compelling audio stories.
+In this course, students choose a topic they would like to explore in a podcast of their own and they develop the skills necessary to produce it: reporting, audio storytelling, scripting, interviewing, and basic audio production.

 JOUR E-175 Section 1 (16673)